ZSFG Primary Care General Internal Medicine Track

 Program Coordinator

 Jonathan Ballard, MA is the Program Coordinator for the ZSFG-based UCSF Internal Medicine Primary Care Residency Program.
 He has been in this position for about three years working with an incredible leadership team and residents and faculty with a vision to provide comprehensive and equitable medical care and advocacy for underrepresented patients and populations.
 Jonathan brings a great deal of higher education experience focused on student services, advocacy work, community outreach, and support services to the team.
-Jonathan is originally from what he considers, the heart of the Central Valley, Wasco, CA. Jonathan is an avid national park visitor, sports enthusiasts, Netflix chiller, and huge fan of travelling.
-Fun fact about Jonathan: He has ran a 10k race on the Great Wall of China!
+Jonathan is originally from what he considers, the heart of the Central Valley, Wasco, CA. Jonathan is an avid national park visitor, sports enthusiast, Netflix chiller, and huge fan of traveling.
+Fun fact about Jonathan: He has run a 10k race on the Great Wall of China!

 Leadership Team